 We will also present two Big Ol’ Trophies for Masters Men’s and Women’s!

 We will also be raffling and giving away prizes for each course!
-At the close of every course, we will be giving away a pair of Hoka shoes!
-And goodies from our other sponsors will be raffled and given away in a similar fashion.
+At the close of every course, we will be giving away a good from our sponsors.
 Now, the criteria to enter a raffle may become more competitive along the way.
 We’ll be creating fun ways to get our AGP community thinking and having a good time out there.

 Results and Leader Board